Senufo people: Demographics and languages

-In the 1980s, estimates placed the total ethnic group population of Senufo people somewhere between 1.5 and 2.7 million.
-A 2013 estimate places the total over 3 million, with majority of them living in Ivory Coast in places such as Katiola, and some 0.8 million in southeastern Mali.
+In the 1980s, estimates placed the total Senufo population between 1.5 and 2.7 million.
+A 2013 estimate places the total over 3 million, with the majority of them living in Ivory Coast in places such as Katiola, and some 0.8 million in southeastern Mali.
 Their highest population densities are found in the land between the Black Volta river, Bagoe River and Bani River.

-Their kinship organization is matrilineal.
+Many Senufo groups have matrilineal descent systems.
 Typically, the Senufo people are studied in three large subgroups that have been relatively isolated.
-The northern Senufo are called "Supide or Kenedougou", found near Odienne, and who helped found an important kingdom of West Africa and challenged Muslim missionaries and traders.
+Some northern Senufo groups are associated with the Kénédougou region, found near Odienne, and who helped found an important kingdom of West Africa and resisted Islamic expansion and conversion efforts.
 The southern Senufo are the largest group, numbering over 2 million, who allowed Muslim traders to settle within their communities in the 18th century who actively proselytized, and about 20% of the southern Senufo are Muslims.
 The third group is very small and isolated from both northern and southern Senufo.
-Some sociologists such as the French scholar Holas mentions fifteen identifiable sub-groups of Senufo people, with thirty dialects and four castes scattered between them.
+Some sociologists, such as the French scholar Holas, mention fifteen identifiable sub-groups of the Senufo people, with thirty dialects and four castes distributed among them.